Self-Attention Generative Adversarial Network for Speech Enhancement: Introduction

-In this work, we aim to address the lack of sequential modeling capacity in SEGAN by integrating it with self-attention.
 On the one hand, self-attention has been successfully used for sequential modeling in different speech modeling tasks \cite{Pham2019, Sperber2018, Tian2019}.
 On the other hand, it is more flexible in modeling both long-range and local dependencies and is more efficient than RNN \cite{Zhang2020} in terms of computational cost, especially when applied to long sequences.
 The reason is that RNN is based on temporal iterations which cannot be parallelized whereas self-attention is based on matrix multiplication which is highly parallelizable and easily accelerated.
 We, therefore, propose a self-attention layer following the principle of non-local attention \cite{Wang2018, Zhang2019} and couple it with the (de)convolutional layers of a SEGAN to construct a self-attention SEGAN (SASEGAN for short).
 We further conduct analysis of how the proposed self-attention layer applied at different (de)convolutional layers will affect the enhancement performance.
 We will show, when equipped with a sequential modeling capability, the proposed SASEGAN leads to better enhancement performance than the SEGAN baseline across all the objective evaluation metrics.
 Furthermore, the performance gain is consistent regardless of which (de)convolutional layer the self-attention is applied, allowing it to be integrated into a SEGAN with a very small additional memory footprint.